-Airbnb, car-sharing services, EatWith…there are dozens of sharing economy sites popping up everywhere and they offer a unique opportunity to make money while sharing something you already own or already love doing.
+Room rental sites, car-sharing services, EatWith…there are dozens of sharing economy sites popping up everywhere and they offer a unique opportunity to make money while sharing something you already own or already love doing.
 You can drive people places, sub-let your car, sub-let your apartment, cook people meals, or take them on tours of your city–all for a nice little fee.

 This one can be tricky if you don’t know what you’re doing.
 But lots of experts recommend investing in Vanguard funds and letting your money sit and grow over the long-term.

 9. Sell your stuff.

 Most people I know have a bunch of stuff they don’t really need sitting around in a garage or closet somewhere.
 If you need a little extra cash, putting those old ski boots, board games, or unused treadmills up on Craigslist, eBay, or Facebook garage sales can be a quick solution (plus, for the win, it declutters your house and life).

 10. Teach or mentor.

 Languages.
 Math.
 Science.
 Art.
 English.

 There are about a thousand different ways to teach or mentor people who want or need it and you can feel good about helping someone else learn something while also making a little extra cash.